mbarr10/personal_website/ReadMe.md

 This is a personal website, built by Marcus Barr for his Web Development 100 class
 ==============

+1/4/2016
+Built out most of the home page and a good portion of the About Me page

 1/3/2016
 Built out the header and footer and finished the home page Began the layout of the ABout Me page